 Prometheus Alerting and Monitoring

-- We begin to learn Prometheus, and we see it working
+- Install Prometheus and we see it working

-- Build a bare bones Prometheus server from scratch, in the cloud and on your own Ubuntu 18
+- Build a bare bones Prometheus server from scratch, in the cloud.

 - Learn how to set it up as a service so that it is always running in the background